exercism/javascript/docs/INSTALLATION.md

 >
 > You don't need this information to complete the JavaScript track, but if you're eager to understand what just happened, the following paragraphs are for you:
 >
-> This works because `npm` is a package manager that comes bundled with `NodeJS`, which has been installed per the steps above.
+> This works because `npm` is a package manager that comes bundled with Node.js, which has been installed per the steps above.
 > The `npm` command looks for a `package.json` file, which is present in _each_ assignment folder.
 > This file lists the `"dependencies"` above, which are then downloaded by `npm` and placed into the `node_modules` folder.
 >